organicmaps/organicmaps/tools/python/maps_generator/README.md

 # maps_generator
 It's tool for generation maps for maps.me application.

+##  What are maps for maps.me?
+Maps for maps.me are data with special meta information for drawing, quick searching and routing and for other.
+Files from [omim/data/borders](https://github.com/mapsme/omim/tree/master/data/borders) define map boundaries.
+Further we will call it countries or simply maps.
+But there are two special maps: World and WorldCoasts.
+They are used when other maps have not been downloaded.
+Further we will call them world and coastlines.

 ## Setup
 You must have Python version not lower than 3.6 and complete the following steps: